thephpleague/csv/instantiation.md

 ## Instantiating a new CSV object

-Because CSVs come in different forms there are several ways to instantiate the library CSV objects.
+Because CSVs come in different forms we used named constructors to offer several ways to instantiate the library CSV objects.
-Below you will find **the recommended ways** to create a CSV object.

 ### createFromPath($path, $open_mode)